kammalshettys/info6150-assignment9/README.md

-# Getting Started with Create React App
+# React based Job application.

 In this assignment we have created a job application through react.
 * React framework is extremely useful to make the reuseble componenet.